Timmy-Edibo/skiywater/README.md

 # File Upload and Management System

 Welcome to the skiywater File upload and management system.
 This project provides very useful endpoint for secure upload and management of file to the cloud.
-The The RESTful API will facilitate user interactions and file management within the platform.
+The RESTful API will facilitate user interactions and file management within the platform.

 ## Project Setup Instructions